 Speaking is another area I feel that God has shown me favor and grace.
 He has allowed me opportunities to share His work in my life, with those He wants to reach through my experiences.
 I say yes to those opportunities because He is my life and I’m still here, with a desire to serve Him.

-I’ve been married now for 43 years, my three children are all grown and have families of their own.
-I have eleven grandchildren and six (soon to be seven), great grandchildren.
+I’ve been married to my husband, Nick, for 43 years, my three children are all grown and have families of their own.
+I have eleven grandchildren and seven great-grandchildren.
 I serve in the women’s ministry and teach a senior ladies Sunday school class in my church.
 The Lord has blessed me with having written 3 novels, a devotional for breast cancer survivors, and have co-authored a Bible study.
-There is currently another novel and a second cancer survivor book in the works.
+There is currently another novel, a new Bible study, and a second cancer survivor book in the works.

 God alone knows my future.
 I hope to be serving Him many more years.
 Each day I wake up is a gift from God.
 Serving God is my gift to Him.